InfoAffect: Affective Annotations of Infographics in Information Spread: Dataset Construction

 \subsection{Data Preparation}

-The preparation workflow is illustrated in the top panel of Fig.~\ref{fig:Dataset_Construct}.
 We gathered a large and heterogeneous corpus of 10,000 infographics and their accompanied text from six distinct fields to ensure coverage, diversity, and ecological validity.
 This topical diversity supports cross-domain evaluation and reduces overfitting to specific content genres, following best practices in dataset and transparency~\cite{gebru_datasheets_2021,hutchinson_towards_2021}.
 All data collection was conducted in strict accordance with applicable authorization agreements, robots directives, and platform terms of use.
-Specifically, the source fields were as follows: \begin{itemize} \item \textbf{Data journalism:} Media organizations and online news platforms that regularly publish data-driven reports, often including infographics to provide deeper insights into societal issues; \item \textbf{Governmental portals:} Official websites that provide publicly accessible reports, often accompanied by infographics to enhance transparency and inform public policy discussions; \item \textbf{Non-governmental organizations:} Research-driven institutions that publish reports, policy briefs, and white papers, often featuring summary visuals, infographics to communicate findings to a broader audience; \item \textbf{Academic and institutional repositories:} Digital archives and platforms that host scientific research and educational content, including infographics aimed at making complex research more accessible to the public; \item \textbf{Corporate and institutional reports:} Annual reports, sustainability reports, and financial statements from companies and organizations, typically released under open access or permissive terms, which include infographics to support business analysis and transparency; \item \textbf{Blogs, documentation pages, and social-media posts:} Online platforms where experts and influencers share original infographics, technical diagrams, and visual guides related to design, technology trends, and innovations, often facilitating user engagement and education. \end{itemize}
+Specifically, the source fields were as follows: \begin{itemize} \item \textbf{social media posts:} Infographics shared on social media platforms like X, such as an infographic illustrating the thermal wind balance~\cite{X_infographic}. \item \textbf{Data journalism:} Online news platforms that regularly publish data-driven reports, such as Wall Street Journal~\cite{wsj2015}; \item \textbf{Governmental portals:} Official websites that provide publicly accessible reports, such as Smart city of HK~\cite{hk25}; \item \textbf{Non-governmental organizations:} Research-driven institutions that publish reports, policy briefs, and white papers, such as ReliefWeb~\cite{ReliefWeb}; \item \textbf{Academic and institutional repositories:} Digital archives and platforms that host scientific research and educational content, including infographics aimed at making complex research more accessible to the public, as discussed in Sect.~\textit{Existing Infographics Datasets}; \item \textbf{Corporate and institutional reports:} Annual reports, sustainability reports, and financial statements from companies and organizations, typically released under open access or permissive terms, which include infographics to support business analysis and transparency, such as Adobe Digital Trends Report~\cite{adobe}; \end{itemize}

 From each record, we retained the infographic and all accompanied texts, such as headline, standfirst, caption, or article snippet.
 After collecting the raw data, we performed several preprocessing steps, all infographics were converted to a canonical RGB format and constrained not to exceed a specified maximum size.
 We removed corrupted files and filter images below a minimum resolution threshold to avoid unreadable text.
 To control redundancy, we used perceptual hashing to detect near duplicates~\cite{hao_its_2021}.
 For each duplicate cluster, we kept the image with the highest total pixel count; if there was still a tie, we kept the earliest by timestamp.
 When infographics were embedded in PDF or HTML, we extracted the focal figure region to support downstream alignment.